na-na-hi/renget/archive/99iee.md

 ***
 330 H: Nero Eterna and Cita Azul are recognized once more as autonomous states.
-346 H: Kizuna Ai laid to rest after dying of old age and battle wear aaa H : Fallen Star Graveyard constructed
+346 H: Kizuna Ai laid to rest after dying of old age and battle wear aaa H : Fallen Star Graveyard constructed around Kizuna's body.
-347 H: Kizuna declared a hallowed figure by all of Polaria 350 H: Phoenixes and Dragons break away peacefully from Diarnuit 351 H: Stadt Des Feuers is formed, with Kohryu Shenloong as its first leader.
+347 H: Kizuna declared a hallowed figure by all of Polaria 350 H: Phoenixes and dragons break away peacefully from Diarnuit 351 H: Stadt Des Feuers is formed, with Kohryu Shenloong as its first leader.
 508 H: Last of the Polarian Valkyries dies in peace.
 582 H: Guild Tempus is formed with Chromus Kronoious as its first Guild Leader, with its primary purpose being to protect travelers and remote towns from banditry and robbery.